Naval Fleet Auxiliary Force: Fleet Ocean Tugs

 The Military Sealift Command's fleet ocean tugs provide the Navy fleet with towing service and can tow Navy vessels as large as battleships.
 When augmented by Navy divers, fleet ocean tugs assist in the recovery of downed ships and aircraft.
 In addition, when carrying specialized equipment, the fleet ocean tugs can also perform submarine rescue operations.
-The Auxiliary fleet's tugs are:
+The Auxiliary fleet's tug is:

 Rescue and Salvage Ships

 The MSC's four rescue and salvage ships recover objects from the sea, tow or debeach stranded vessels and provide firefighting assistance.
 These ships, like fleet ocean tugs, are able to lift objects as heavy as downed ships and aircraft.
 The key advantage of these ships is their ability to rapidly deploy divers to conduct rescue and salvage operations.
 They are identified as follows:

 Hospital Ships

 MSC's Naval Fleet Auxiliary Force operates the Navy's two hospital ships each containing 12 operating rooms and up to 1,000 beds.
 The ships are normally kept pierside in reduced operating status, each with a small contingent of MSC civil service mariners and Navy hospital personnel aboard to ensure the ships are ready should they be needed.
 When called into action, they can get underway in five days with an expanded crew of more than 60 civil service mariners and an expanded medical staff of up to approximately 1,200 military medical personnel.
 The Auxiliary Fleet's hospital ships are the: